-The required hierarchy adds a significant amount of effort when converting an existing static design into one that is of the low-level details that were previously the responsibility of the user.
+When PR initially became available, there was very little software support to assist in generating PR designs and bitstreams.
+Efforts within the academic community attempted to ease the burden of designers wishing to employ PR and accomplished a limited amount of automation [10, 11].
+Recently, Xilinx has released an Early Access design flow for PR that integrates with their sophisticated floor-planner tool, PlanAhead, and their synthesis tool, ISE.
+Modifications are made to the ISE tool, making it valid only for PR designs such that PlanAhead can call the modified functions in an automated commandline fashion, hiding the user from many of the low-level details that were previously the responsibility of the user.
 When determining the size and location of a PR region, PlanAhead provides statistics on the required primitives (DSP48s, BRAMs, etc.), the available resources in the defined area, and statistics on utilization that greatly help during the floor-planning stage.
 PlanAhead also comes with a design-rule checker that assists in correcting any violations due to placement.
-While the PR flow's integration into PlanAhead continues to become more user-friendly with each release, the present software support makes PR designs manageable.
+While the PR flow's integration into PlanAhead continues to become more user friendly with each release, the present software support makes PR designs manageable.
 As PR becomes mainstream, it is expected that Xilinx and other FPGA vendors will more fully support this technology through improved tools and documentation.

-SDR AND PARTIAL RECONFIGURATION
+4. SDR AND PARTIAL RECONFIGURATION